 Kathleen Cooke: What’s the one thing you’d like to share with women that God has recently taught you?

-Kathleen: What have you learned about making difficult choices?
+Kathleen: What have you learned about forgiveness especially when you’ve been wronged?